 Waynesburg University offers families the opportunity to budget unpaid, direct educational expenses through the University's Monthly Payment Plan (MPP).
 The MPP enables families to determine how much of their annual tuition, fees, room and board they want to pay in equal monthly payments.
-The only cost is a $40 annual application fee.
+The cost is $25 per semester.
 For further information, please contact the Business Office at 724-852-3385, 724-852-3298 or 724-852-3403.

 How do I know what aid I will receive?

-Once a student is admitted to the University and completes the Free Application for Federal Student Aid (FAFSA), the Financial Aid Office will send an Award Letter detailing the student's aid eligibility, requirements and options.
+Once a student is admitted to the University and completes the Free Application for Federal Student Aid (FAFSA), the Financial Aid Office will send an aid letter detailing the student's aid eligibility, requirements and options.

 How is my aid determined?